CathalSweeney6/thefjordblog/README.md

 #### Contact Form

 Users can contact the site by clicking the 'Contact Us' link on the navbar.
 Users can then enter their name, email and message into a contact form.
 When the user clicks the 'Submit' button on the contact form, they are directed to the 'Success' page.
+The Contact form is connected to the models.py, urls.py, forms.py and, views.py and admin.py files, meaning that when a message is sent, the site admin can view their message in the admin page.

 <img src="./static/Screenshots/contact.png" width="80%" height="80%">